 If you are considering work with any Select Agents or Toxins, you must first contact the Biosafety Office to discuss the feasibility of the proposed work.
 All registration activities for these agents must be coordinated through the Biosafety Office; researchers cannot register directly with the USDA or CDC.
 Plan accordingly!
 Approval can take 6 months or more to complete.
 General information on select agents can be found at http://www.selectagents.gov/.

 Certain attenuated strains are excluded from the select agent regulations provided there is no reintroduction of factor(s) associated with virulence or other manipulations that modify the attenuation to restore or enhance virulence.
 A current list of excluded strains can be found here.
 Note that the use of these strains at UF still requires project registration using the Gator TRACS Biohazard Project Registration module.

-Some types of diagnostic work with select agents is exempt from full

-    federal registration, but restrictions apply.
-Please contact the

-    Biosafety Office to discuss diagnostic work or work with non-confirmed
+Some types of diagnostic work with select agents is exempt from full federal registration, but restrictions apply.
+Please contact the Biosafety Office to discuss diagnostic work or work with non-confirmed specimens.

-    specimens.

-    Specific avenues of research involving select agents may be subject to

-    The United States Government Policy for Institutional Oversight of Life

-    Sciences Dual Use Research of Concern.
-For more information regarding

-    Dual Use Research of Concern (DURC), please refer to the University of
+Specific avenues of research involving select agents may be subject to The United States Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern.
+For more information regarding Dual Use Research of Concern (DURC) at UF, please click here.

-    Florida Institutional Biosafety Committee (IBC) guidance.